-Let me tell you the story of me and my stories, and how I came to write.
+Let me tell you a story of me and my stories, and how I came to write.

 Those figures were alive to me.
 They argued, they explored, they endured tragedies and disasters, they talked endlessly to one another in my hands, and my mother got hours of peace and quiet to do exciting things like dust, vacuum and tend my younger sister.

 I don’t recall anyone ever asking what I was doing, not then, nor later when the statues moved to a shelf above my dresser.
 The dresser was so tall that I still remember the day when I could rest my chin on its top.
 (I was nine.)
 I was so proud, when that shelf went up.
-The statues were never mine, not even then, but they had been placed in my care.
-I was trusted.
+The statues were not mine, but I was trusted with them.
 I stood on my desk chair and told stories with my friends after school when other children played games outside.

-Stories meant everything, and so I could not risk them being flayed to death, leaving me with nothing but bloody shreds.
+Stories meant everything to me, and so I could not risk them being flayed to bloody shreds.
 They were fragile, and personal, and full of pains I did not want anyone else to know I felt.
 Crybaby, that was my most hated nickname, and it was a fair one.
 Being strong meant pretending weakness did not exist.
 Being smart meant getting things right.
 Stories were about learning how to pretend to be strong.
 If I’d let anyone tell me I was doing it wrong, I would have had nothing.
 Silence was safety.

 Writing remained a joyless, stilted process that resulted in paragraphs that were never right, never reflected what I meant them to be.
 I got excellent grades, I produced reports and essays and so on, but I never once enjoyed it.
 By my teens I was leaving cartoons behind, telling my stories in my head, adding myself to the tales I read.
 Oddly, I almost always made myself the sidekick, the foundling, the tagalong, never the heroine.
 I put myself in the edges of the story, like the muskrat in Rikki-tikki-tavi, who never went out in the middle where things were dangerous.